CodeEditApp/CodeEditSourceEditor/README.md

 # CodeEditTextView

-> This is still work in progress and not yet implemented!
-Please don't submit PRs yet!

 The Editor Text View for [`CodeEdit`](https://github.com/CodeEditApp/CodeEdit)

+> This is currently only implemented in the [`feature/new-editor`](https://github.com/CodeEditApp/CodeEdit/tree/feature/new-editor) branch!

 ## Usage